mariohercules/arquitetura/README.md

-# Projeto Arquitetura e Organização de Computadores
+# Computer Architecture and Organization Project

-Construir um emulador em software para emular a arquitetura de um dispositivo computacional
+Build a software emulator to emulate the architecture of a computational device

 ## Getting Started

-Componentes necessários:
+Required components:

-a.
-[2,0 pontos] Registradores (5) [A, B, C, D, CI]
+The.
+[2.0 points] Recorders (5) [A, B, C, D, CI]

-b.
-[2,0 pontos] CPU
+B. [2.0 points] CPU

-c.
-[2,0 pontos] RAM
+W. [2.0 points] RAM

 d.
-[2,0 pontos] Barramento
+[2.0 points] Bus

-e.
-[2,0 pontos] Módulo de Entrada e Saída (E/S)
+and.
+[2.0 points] Input and Output Module (I / O)

 ### Prerequisites

-a.
-Tamanho da palavra em bits [16, 32 ou 64];
+The.
+Word size in bits [16, 32 or 64];

-b.
-Tamanho da RAM em bytes [8, 16 ou 32];
+B. RAM size in bytes [8, 16 or 32];

-c.
-Tamanho do buffer de entrada/saída em bytes [4, 8 ou 16];
+W. Size of the input / output buffer in bytes [4, 8 or 16];

 d.
-Largura do barramento em bits [8, 16 ou 32];
+Bus width in bits [8, 16 or 32];

 ### Assembly

-a.
-Instrução  mov , mover dado:
+The.
+Instruction mov, move given:

-i. “mov R, i”; onde R é um registrador qualquer e i é inteiro literal de 32 bits.
-Exemplo: “mov A, 2”.
+i.
+"Mov R, i"; where R is any register and i is a 32-bit literal integer.
+Example: "mov A, 2".

-ii. “mov E, i”; onde E é um endereço de memória da largura do barramento e i é um inteiro de 32 bits.
-Exemplo: “mov 0x00000001, 2”;
+ii.
+"Mov E, i"; where E is a memory address of the bus width and i is a 32-bit integer.
+Example: "mov 0x00000001, 2";

-iii. “mov E, R”;
+iii. "to move";

-iv. “mov R, E”;
+iv.
+"Mov R, E";

-b.
-Instrução  add,  adição inteira:
+B. Instruction add, whole addition:

-i. “add X, Y”; onde X pode ser um registrador ou endereço de memória e Y pode ser um registrador ou inteiro literal.
-Além disso, o resultado sempre é armazenado no operando X. Exemplos:
+i.
+"Add X, Y"; where X can be a register or memory address and Y can be a recorder or integer literal.
+In addition, the result is always stored in operand X. Examples:

-1. “add R, i”;
+1. "add R, i";

-2. “add R1, R2”;
+2. "add R1, R2";

-3. “add 0x00000001, R”;
+3. "add 0x00000001, R";

-4. “add 0x00000001, 2”;
+4. "add 0x00000001, 2";

-c.
-Instrução  inc , incremento inteiro:
+W. Instruction inc, integer increment:

-i. “inc X”; onde X pode ser um registrador ou endereço de memória.
-Incrementa o operando em uma unidade. d.
-Instrução  imul , multiplicação inteira:
+i.
+"Inc X"; where X may be a register or memory address.
+Increases the operand by one unit. d.
+Imul instruction, whole multiplication:

-i. “imul X, Y, Z”; onde X pode ser um registrador ou endereço de memória e Y/Z pode ser registrador, endereço de memória ou inteiro literal.
-Exemplos:
+i.
+"Imul X, Y, Z"; where X can be a register or memory address and Y / Z can be a register, memory address or literal integer.
+Examples:

-1. “imul R1, R2, R3”; //R1 = R2 * R3;
+1. "imul R1, R2, R3"; R1 = R2 * R3;

-2. “imul R1, R2, 5”;
+2. "imul R1, R2, 5";

-3. “imul 0x00000001, 5, R”;
+3. "imul 0x00000001, 5, R";

 ### Function

-a.
-Arquivo de código assembly é parseado e as instruções são codificadas de acordo com o tamanho da palavra; cada instrução é armazenada na RAM pelo módulo de E/S. As instruções são enviadas pelo barramento e armazenadas em células da RAM.
-A RAM deve ser representada por uma estrutura de dados indexada (vetor, por exemplo).
-O barramento também deve ser representado por uma estrutura de dados e deve fazer a ligação entre a E/S e a RAM.
+The.
+The assembly code file is parseado and the instructions are encoded according to the size of the word; each instruction is stored in RAM by the I / O module.
+The instructions are sent over the bus and stored in RAM cells.
+The RAM must be represented by an indexed data structure (vector, for example).
+The bus must also be represented by a data structure and must make the connection between the I / O and the RAM.

-b.
-CPU (pode ser representada por uma função ou classe) pega a primeira instrução do programa na RAM (via barramento) e depois atualiza o contador de instruções (registrador CI neste emulador) com o endereço desta instrução.
+B. CPU (can be represented by a function or class) takes the first program instruction in RAM (via bus) and then updates the instruction counter (CI register in this emulator) with the address of this instruction.

-c.
-CPU executa a instrução usando os registradores (variáveis ou objetos) e a RAM.
+W. CPU executes the instruction using registers (variables or objects) and RAM.

 d.
-CPU busca uma nova instrução na RAM, atualiza o CI e executa a instrução.
+CPU searches for a new instruction in RAM, updates the CI, and executes the instruction.

-e.
-CPU repete 2.4. até concluir a execução do programa.
+and.
+CPU repeats 2.4. until completion of the program.

 f.
-O emulador deve ser capaz de mostrar um “mapa” da memória e o resultado de cada instrução sendo executada em tempo real.
+The emulator should be able to show a "map" of the memory and the result of each instruction being executed in real time.

 ### Code

-a. mov A, 2 (carrega o valor 2 no registrador A)
+The. mov A, 2 (loads the value 2 in register A)

-b. mov B, 3 (carrega o valor 3 no registrador B)
+B. mov B, 3 (loads the value 3 in register B)

-c. add A, B (soma o valor em A com o valor em B, armazena o resultado em A)
+W. add A, B (add the value in A with the value in B, store the result in A)

-d. mov 0x0001, A #carrega o valor de A no endereço 0x0001 da RAM
+d. mov 0x0001, A # loads the value of A at address 0x0001 of RAM

-e. inc 0x0001 #incrementa o valor no operando em uma unidade
+and. inc 0x0001 #increment the value in the operand in a unit

 f. imul C, 0x0001, 4 # C = 0x0001 * 4

-g. mov 0x0002, C #carrega o valor de C no endereço 0x0002 da RAM
+g. mov 0x0002, C # loads the value of C at address 0x0002 of RAM